Snowflake-Labs/snowpark-extensions-py/README.md

 | functions.explode_outer      | returns a new row for each element in the given array or map.
 Unlike explode, if the array/map is null or empty then null is produced    |
 | functions.arrays_zip         | returns a merged array of arrays |
 | functions.array_sort         | sorts the input array in ascending order.
 The elements of the input array must be orderable.
 Null elements will be placed at the end of the returned array.
+| functions.array_max          | returns the maximon value of the array.
+| functions.array_min          | returns the minimum value of the array.
 | functions.array_distinct     | removes duplicate values from the array.
 | functions.date_add           | returns the date that is n days days after                                          |
 | functions.date_sub           | returns the date that is n days before                                              |